 To keep natural rhythms in sync, the study’s co-author, Ivy Cheung of Northwestern University, recommends placing an “emphasis on light exposure and lighting levels in current offices as well as in the design of future offices.”
 Open floorplans, fewer solid or opaque walls, and more moveable glass walls help to flood areas with the natural light people need.

-What’s your favorite colour?
+What’s your favorite color?
 Just about everyone has one.
-To each of us, different colours evoke different moods and feelings.
-Though we each may have our own “favorite colour,” there are some generalizations that can be made about colour, based on simple observation and experience.
-Think about colours you’d call “subdued,” for example.
+To each of us, different colors evoke different moods and feelings.
+Though we each may have our own “favorite color,” there are some generalizations that can be made about color, based on simple observation and experience.
+Think about colors you’d call “subdued,” for example.
 They evoke similar feelings in us—subdued and relaxed.
-It’s these colours that can help people find Zen and feelings of balance at work.
+It’s these colors that can help people find Zen and feelings of balance at work.
 They are grounded in nature—the shades of the sky, ocean, earth, stone, plants, and animals.